 The Unitarians stayed until January 17, 1999 and relocated south west of town.
 The property was purchased by the Constantinovs who turned it into a bed and breakfast with performance and event hall.
 Running an inn is not for the faint of heart.
 The prior owner put all her effort into transforming the property and today still has many of the touches that were artfully created.

-The property was sold in 2013 to the current owners.
+The property was sold in 2013.
 It is operated as an inn and event center catering to local businesses, residents, non-profits and visiting travelers from afar.

 A Brief History of the Structures on the Property

 The original Swiss Chalet house made of solid granite blocks is the anchor of the complex.
 It was built for Dr. Dean Myers and his family in 1917.
 This is the stone chalet and is the namesake of the business.

 In the late 1940s the Unitarian Church built the parsonage in two stages.
 The parsonage contains the majority of the guest rooms, seven in total.

 This addition was designed by George B. Brigham, a University of Michigan Professor and Ann Arbor Unitarian Church member.
 It’s style is mid-century modern and was the church.
 The design so impressed Frank Lloyd Wright that he said he liked it.
 Pretty good for a guy like Mikey that hates everything.
 We use it as an event, meeting, retreat and concert hall.